AkaizKhoa/AkaizKhoa/README.md

 Web Developer
 -------------

-I want to become FullStack Developer and Project Manager
+I want to become Tester

 * 🌍  I'm based in HCM City
 * ✉️  You can contact me at [khoatdd0811@gmail.com](mailto:khoatdd0811@gmail.com)